doyle199/AWS-CloudFormation-Multi-region-Deployment/README.md

 ![alt text](https://github.com/doyle199/AWS-CloudFormation-Multi-region-Deployment/blob/master/CreateVPC_StackSet_Outputs_Oregon.png?raw=true)

 Now that the CreateVpc StackSet is deployed and working, it’s time to create the LAMP StackSet.
-To get started, download this file to your workstation: https://github.com/aws-samples/aws-cloudformation-workshops/raw/master/workshop_1/Lamp.yaml.
+To get started, download this file to your workstation(right click and save as) https://github.com/aws-samples/aws-cloudformation-workshops/raw/master/workshop_1/Lamp.yaml.
 This LAMP file will have a parent stack created to build out the Lamp.yaml as a nested stack.
 The parent stack will import the AzName, VpcId, and SubnetId values form the CreateVpc StackSet.
 When you use nested stacks the stack template must be in an S3 bucket in the same region.
-Next, download this file to your workstation: https://github.com/aws-samples/aws-cloudformation-workshops/raw/master/workshop_1/LampParent.yaml.
+Next, download this file to your workstation (right click and save as) https://github.com/aws-samples/aws-cloudformation-workshops/raw/master/workshop_1/LampParent.yaml.
 The file uses the ImportValue intrinsic function for AzName, VpcId, and SubnetId from the CreateVpc StackSet in the region.

 Let’s set up an S3 bucket.
 Navigate to S3 and create a bucket.
 Upload the Lamp.yaml file to the bucket and copy the Object URL in the overview tab.
 Once one has copied the Object URL, open LampParent.yaml in a text editor.
 Replace the S3 Object URL in the resources section with the one that was copied.
 When ready, save the edited LampParent.yaml file.